Sorry, you need to enable JavaScript to visit this website.

 After-tax contributions

 Both Roth 401(k)s and Roth IRAs require after-tax contributions.
 This is a significant difference from the pre-tax contributions investors typically make to 401(k)s and IRAs.
-With Roth accounts, you can’t deduct your contributions, nor are they withheld from their paychecks pre-tax.
+With a Roth account, you can’t deduct your contribution, nor is it withheld from your paycheck pre-tax.

 In the short term, this lack of upfront tax advantage can be impactful.
-Depending on someone’s income and contribution amount, it may significantly increase the amount someone will pay in income taxes for the year.
-On the other hand, a traditional IRA account allows someone to deduct their contributions, which can help them reduce their income taxes for the year.
+Depending on someone’s income and contribution amount, it may significantly increase the amount due in annual income tax.
+On the other hand, a traditional IRA account allows for the deduction of contributions, which can help reduce the amount due in annual income tax.

 Tax-free growth potential and withdrawals